|

 in the fridge.
 It seems that when the stash is left alone in the fridge

-for a couple of weeks, the bread made with it is more sour.
+for two or three weeks, the bread made with it is more sour.
 So, with

 two, you can alternate use.